AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/save-projects.md

 ---
 # Save projects

 Projects in Analysis Workspace are automatically saved every 2 minutes.

-You can also save projects yourself.
-And save a project as a duplicate or save a project with version notes.
+You can also save projects yourself, save a project as a duplicate or save a project with version notes.

 ## Save

-To manually save a project, with your project open in Analysis Workspace, select **[!UICONTROL Project]**, then choose from the following options:
+To save a project manually, with your project open in Analysis Workspace, select **[!UICONTROL Project]**, then choose from the following options:

 * **[!UICONTROL Save]**

   Save changes to your project.
-If the project is shared, recipients of the project will also see the changes.
+If the project is shared, recipients of the project also see the changes.

   When you first save your project, a **[!UICONTROL Save]** dialog displays.